The Sticky Duo: Free Checking & Bill Pay

 Primary issue: Cost of maintaining free checking accounts

 This credit union had a similar challenge to many financial institutions: How to grow when your primary service doesn’t make money.
 Their leadership team understood that simply adding fees or other charges, without adding additional value, would upset members.
-To increase revenues while delivering more to their members, the credit union asked EconoCheck to develop a Value-Added Checking offering.

 The credit union took a cautious approach, offering just ID Protect, the Identity Protection Monitoring and Resolution program, as they had concerns about price elasticity.
 The price was set at $3.95 per month, with a discounted relationship pricing of $1.95 if the member met one of the following criteria: